 The example above is from Google’s Material Design specs of the bottom sheet moving up.

 Bottom sheets are especially suitable when three or more actions are displayed to the user and when the actions do not require a description.
 If there are two or fewer actions or detailed description is required, consider using a menu or dialog instead.Google

 The blue and yellow floating buttons on Google’s Doc and Keep apps are placed in the bottom right corner.

 The floating menu button concept in action.
-Concept above is by Salomon Aurélien.
+Concept below is by Salomon Aurélien.

 Another floating button example.
 Concept by kingyo.